-Kickstart templates can have static values for certain common items such as PXE image file names, subnet addresses, and common paths such as /etc/sysconfig/network-scripts/.
+Kickstart templates can have static values for certain common items such as PXE image file names, subnet addresses, and common paths such as /www.sconfig/network-scripts/.
 However, templates differ from standard Kickstart files in their use of variables.

-For example, a standard Kickstart file may have a networking section similar to the following:
+For example, a standard Kickstart file may have a networking section similar to this: